ThornCreekChurch/e2mc/README.md

 #### Install mailchimp3
 ***There is a known issue with the latest version of `mailchiimp3`.
-Use version 2.0.11*** `pip install mailchimp3==2.0.11`
+Use version 2.0.11***

+`pip install mailchimp3==2.0.11`

+## Install e2mc
+1. Download or clone the repository.
+2. Edit `elexio.py` and update the `elexio_url`, `elexio_userid`, and `elexio_passwd` variables at the top of the file.
+3. Edit `mailchimp.py` and update the `client` and `list_id` variables at the top of the file.

+## Run e2mc
+To manually run the application:

+`python main.py`

+A log file, `e2mc.log` will be created and appended to with each run showing details about emails that were found and whether they were added or removed to the segment in MailChimp.

+Once you have successfully run the application manually and are happy with it, I would recommend you setup a scheduled run of the application via cron.
+I run it every 2 minutes to keep MailChimp up to date as much as possible.

+## Known Issues
+- The default configuration of the application is to create a segment in MailChimp if a group is found in Elexio.
+The application will not remove segments found in MailChimp but not in Elexio.
+This will allow you to create and use auto segments in MailChimp.
+If you would prefer to have the segments automatically removed, edit `main.py` and search for `Uncomment`.
+You will find the section that you can enable to do the removes.
+- There is an issue with email addresses that are not all lowercase when trying to add them to a segment.
+You will see these logged as "not in Mailchimp" in the `e2mc.log` file.
+At this point, the fix is to change the email to all lowercase in Elexio.

+## Licence
+`e2mc` is licensed under GPLv3.
+Copyright (c) 2017 ThornCreek Church